jayeshtijare/jayeshtijare/README.md

 ## Hi there, I'm Jayesh👋

-### I'm a Student, and Developer!!
+### I'm a Developer!!

-- I’m currently learning C#
+- I’m currently working as a Salesforcce Developer
-- Goals: Contribute more to Open Source projects
+- Goals: To be an expert in Machine Learning environment

 ### Languages I know: